Jonah Hauer-King

-Jonah Andre Hauer-King (born 30 May 1995) is an English actor.
+Jonah Andre Hauer-King (born 30 May 1995) is a British-American actor.
 He is best known for playing Prince Eric in Disney's musical fantasy film The Little Mermaid (2023).
 He has appeared in the television series Howards End (2017), Little Women (2017), World on Fire (2019–2023), and Doctor Who (2025), and in the films The Last Photograph (2017), A Dog's Way Home (2019), I Know What You Did Last Summer (2025), and A House of Dynamite (2025).

 Early life and education

-Hauer-King was raised in Canonbury, North London in architect Jan Kaplický's award-winning designed Hauer-King House, the son of Debra Hauer, an American psychotherapist and former theatre producer originally from Walnut Creek, California, and Jeremy King, a prominent London restaurateur originally from Burnham-on-Sea, Somerset.
+Hauer-King was raised in Canonbury, North London at Hauer-King House, the son of Debra Hauer, an American psychotherapist and former theatre producer originally from Walnut Creek, California, and Jeremy King, a prominent London restaurateur originally from Burnham-on-Sea, Somerset.
 Hauer-King has dual British and American citizenship and was raised in his mother's Jewish faith.
 His mother's family were Polish Jewish immigrants, initially to Toronto, Ontario, Canada.

 Hauer-King attended The Hall School, Eton College and then St John's College, Cambridge, where he graduated with a degree in theology and religious studies, juggling acting roles on stage and screen whilst he was there.